This is a guest post by Kayla Matthews.

 On worksites where heavy equipment is being used, there’s a heightened risk of serious injuries and fatalities.
 Staying safe and aware of the situation will keep the likelihood of an adverse event to a minimum.
 Things like training and PPE will help save lives and can improve workers’ ability to get a job done on time.

-Kayla Matthews, a Pittsburgh-based professional development and safety writer, has written for sites like The Muse, VentureBeat, ISHN, and InformationWeek.
+Kayla Matthews, a Pittsburgh-based professional development and safety writer at Writer Zone, has written for sites like The Muse, VentureBeat, ISHN, and InformationWeek.
 To see more by Matthews, follow her on Twitter or check out Productivity Theory.